 Per-test transactions.
 Wrap every test in a transaction, roll back at the end.
 This is the fastest option and it requires zero cleanup code, because nothing was ever committed.
 The catch: it only works if your application code reuses the same database connection the test opens.
 Node-level connection pooling usually breaks this, and you have to be careful with framework-level request handlers.
 Drizzle supports this via database.transaction, but wiring it into SvelteKit’s request handlers takes more than a lesson’s worth of plumbing.
 Worth knowing about; not my default recommendation.

 Per-worker databases.
 Playwright spins up multiple workers when it runs in parallel.
 Each worker gets its own SQLite file, its own schema, its own seed.
 Tests within a worker share the database but always run serially, so they can’t race each other.
 This is where I want SQLite projects to end up eventually.
-It looks like:
+A future Shelf could roughly look like this:

 // playwright.config.ts